formtools/website/README.md

 ### Documentation

-The Form Tools documentatation is open source and found here: https://github.com/formtools/docs
+The Form Tools documentation is open source and found here: https://github.com/formtools/docs

 Feel free to edit the docs there and submit pull requests so I can incorporate it into the site.